 The users can select the spanning tree mode which are based on different spanning tree protocols in this webpage.
-Figure 2.97 shows the mode setting for spanning tree.
+Figure 2.114 shows the mode setting for spanning tree.
 There are three spanning tree modes to choose from the dropdown menu, which are spanning tree protocol (STP), rapid spanning tree protocol (RSTP), and multiple spanning tree protocol (MSTP).
 After choosing the desired mode, please click Update button to allow the change to take effect.

-Figure 2.97 Spanning Tree Mode Setting
+Figure 2.114 Spanning Tree Mode Setting

-Under the mode setting, there is a box for Main Setting of spanning tree's parameters as showed in Figure 2.98.
+Under the mode setting, there is a box for Main Setting of spanning tree's parameters as showed in Figure 2.115.
 The users can enable or disable spanning tree protocol in the Main Setting by checking the box behind the Enabled option.
 The users can fine tune the Priority, Maximum Age, Hello Time, and Forward Delay.
+Additionally, the BPDU Guard option can also be enabled by checking the box behind the BPDU Guard Enabled.
+Note that the Bridge Protocol Data Unit (BPDU) guard feature can be enabled to protect spanning tree protocol (STP) topology from BPDU related attacks.
 After configuring the spanning tree's main parameters, please click Update button to allow the change to take effect.
 The description of each parameter is listed in Table 2.35.

-Figure 2.98 Spanning Tree Main Setting for STP and RSTP
+Figure 2.115 Spanning Tree Main Setting for STP and RSTP

-When the users change the spanning tree mode setting to MSTP and click the Update button in the Mode Setting box Figure 2.97, the Main Setting box in Figure 2.98 will be changed to Figure 2.99.
-The user can notice that the Priority field is disappeared while there are three more fields show up which are Max Hops, Revision Level, and
+When the users change the spanning tree mode setting to MSTP and click the Update button in the Mode Setting box Figure 2.114, the Main Setting box in Figure 2.115 will be changed to Figure 2.116.
+The user can notice that the Priority field is disappeared while there are three more fields show up which are Max Hops, Revision Level, and Region Name.

-Region Name.
 Additionally, there will be a note add to the Per-port Setting box that currently MSTP mode does not support trunk port now.